 Once the patient acquires the causative organism Klebsiella granulomatis, repeated exposure is important in order for them to develop clinical symptoms.
 Repeated exposure to the organism, poor genital hygiene, and unprotected sexual intercourse are key to develop donovanosis.

-Patients with donovanosis usually have other sexually transmitted diseases which affects the skin and allows entry of the organism.
+Patients with donovanosis usually have other sexually transmitted diseases that affect the skin and allow entry of the organism.
 These organisms are obligate intracellular bacteria and they produce inclusion bodies inside the macrophages once engulfed.